christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/deployable-shield.md

 +++
 date = "2015-12-06T09:30:19-05:00"
-description = "Deployable crouch-height cover that blocks all weapon damage." groupId = 3 operators = ["Mute","Doc","Castle","Rook","Tachanka","Jäger","Frost","Smoke"]
-tags = ["gadget"]
+description = "Deployable shield in Tom Clancy's Rainbow Six Siege is the standard device used to provide defenders a little extra cover.
+Click to read more and start winning." groupId = 3 operators = ["Mute","Doc","Castle","Rook","Tachanka","Jäger","Frost","Smoke"] tags = ["gadget"]